TLeaves/chromium-crosswalk/docs/testing/code_coverage.md

 ```
 $ llvm-cov show -output-dir=out/report -format=html \
     -instr-profile=out/report/coverage.profdata \
+    -compilation-dir=out/coverage \
     -object=out/coverage/url_unittests \
     out/coverage/crypto_unittests
 ```

+If creating a report for Android, the -object arg would be the lib.unstripped file, ie out/coverage/lib.unstripped/libcrypto_unittests__library.so

 For more information on how to use llvm-cov, please refer to the [guide].